 - To avoid clogging of column frits, it is recommended to filter or centrifuge the biological sample to remove large particulate matter.
 See Section 4.1: Operational Recommendations for more information. - Continue to allow buffer to run through the column.
-Close the valve before the buffer enters the connector junction. - Carefully load the prepared centrifuged sample volume into the reservoir.
-Minimise mixing the sample and buffer in the junction by loading the sample onto the side of the reservoir.
+The column will stop flowing when all of the buffer has entered the loading frit. - 3.
+Load the prepared centrifuged sample volume onto the loading frit.